DataONEorg/d1_python/d1_test_utilities_python/doc/instance_generator/index.rst

 DataONE Instance Generator for Python
 =====================================

 The Instance Generator is used for generating randomized instances of the DataONE types for testing.

 It is part of the DataONE Test Utilities for Python and is installed as part of the test utilities.

 Contents
 ~~~~~~~~

 .. toctree::
-  :numbered:
   :maxdepth: 2